-It was in the early days of February, Grassroute was contacted by MHAT, a Charitable Trust based on Kozhikode.
+It was in the early days of February, Grassroute was contacted by MHAT (Mental Health Action Trust), a Charitable Trust based in Kozhikode.
 They provide good quality, comprehensive and recovery-oriented mental health care to the poorest sections of the population with severe mental disorders.
 It is entirely based in the community with no provision for hospital admissions.
 MHAT finds their patients based on a process of economic screening.
 The service is provided in collaboration with like-minded local partners which makes it possible to offer services free to the end-user.

 We were asked to find a permanent place for MHAT’s OP Consultation and counselling.
 Knocking many doors, finally St. Joseph’s Church Sanjopuram, Nayarambalam opened the doors.
 The parish expressed a positive notion towards providing a permanent space in the preliminary meeting in the presence of Panchayath President, Coastal area ward member and ASHA (Accredited Social Health Activist) Workers.